htsoft23/lxp-packet/README.md

 Alternatively you can probably just change the first setting if you don't care about the official Lux portal or mobile app being updated, though I found it useful to verify I was setting the right values at first.
 This would also prevent LuxPower sending you firmware updates (for better or for worse), not that I've had any so far.

+## Inverter Fundamentals

+The inverter has two basic sets of information.

+There are 114 registers (0-113), which are also referred to as "holdings".
+See [doc/LXP_REGISTERS.txt](doc/LXP_REGISTERS.txt) for a list of them.
+Most of these you can write, and they affect inverter operation.
+Some pieces of information span several registers, for example the serial number is in registers 2 through 8.

+Additionally there is input data.
+This is transient information which the inverter broadcasts to any connected client every 2 minutes.
+I've not found a way to request this on demand, you just have to wait.
+These are sent as sets of 3 packets. `ReadInput1` / `ReadInput2` / `ReadInput3` are used to parse these.

 ## Examples

 The inverter requires that your datalog serial and inverter serial are in the packets you send to it for it to respond.